 Boots always seem to get more done than shoes.
 While shoes are busy arguing semantics in a boardroom, boots are out in the garage actually doing work.
 Shoes spend their weekend shanking golf balls while boots are going over, around and through every surface on Earth.
 Boots have long belonged to the movers and shakers of history, and dammit if they’re not going to keep going.
 Here are the 50 best pairs you can buy right now.

 Chelsea boots began life in England in the mid-19th century and didn’t stray far from home until recently.
 The elasticized wonders were a staple of the mid-’60s mod scene and protected the feet of seemingly every British invader from John to Ringo.
 Recently they’ve seen a revival on many of menswear’s best dressed.
 The silhouette is very slim and features elastic side panels and heel pull-tabs.

-These boots combine a super flexible and resolable Blake stitch construction with premium calfskin uppers and made-in-Portugal craftsmanship.
+Best Overall Chelsea Boots: These boots combine a super flexible and resoleable Blake stitch construction with premium calfskin uppers and made-in-Portugal craftsmanship.
 They're more chiseled than the Blundstones, giving them a sleeker aesthetic that pairs well with a dressier outfit.
 They're also more comfortable than other boots from the getgo thanks to the cushioned Texon® insole.